apigee/ansible-opdk-accelerator/README-ansible-inventory.md

 [Working with Inventory](http://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html)
 for details.
 We use groups of groups to enable the framework to manage planets of any size.

-## Managing Dynamic Inventory Defintions
+## Managing Dynamic Inventory Definitions
 Ansible enables you to manage inventory definitions in three ways.
 First you are able to explicitly define nodes and IP addresses directly in a single inventory file.
 Next, you are able to indicate that a file system folder be viewed as containing inventory definitions.
 This second approach allows